Reference Framework, Standardization and Legal Aspects of Facial Spoofing Detection

 - Uninterrupted video stream of appropriate quality capturing a person’s face should be the main authentication method.

-The last requirement is especially vital, since digital face manipulations are often used today to trick identification solutions used in banking applications, telehealth, automatic border-control (ABC), and other systems often targeted by malicious actors.
+The last requirement is especially vital, since digital face manipulations are often used by malicious actors to trick identification solutions used in banking applications, telehealth, automatic border-control (ABC), and other such systems.
 Other biometric parameters — iris, fingerprints, voice — can also be replicated for remote identity fraud.
-So, an extra rule set regarding them is expected to be developed as well.
+Therefore, an additional set of regulations regarding these parameters is expected to be developed as well.

 Liveness Standards & Requirements